 Forms are located within subsections.
 They follow the column design of the object page, whereby each form group is arranged into a column.
 The title of the form is given by the subsection header.
-Only use the form title if you are using several forms within the same subsection.
+To improve access to the different forms we recommend always using one subsection per form, rather than placing multiple forms into one subsection.

 Layout blocks allow content to be aligned within the columns as follows:

 - Layout 1: Occupies the maximum available horizontal space of one column.